mark-sch/alpaca-rn-mobile/README.md

 # Alpaca React Native Mobile App
-Alpaca is a modern platform for algorithmic trading
+Alpaca is a modern platform for algorithmic trading.
+This is an example React native mobile app to help you get started with Alpaca.

 ## Main technologies used